Terese678/glamora-polkadot/README.md

 - **Twitter**: @ter_chimbiv
 - **Email**: dredgeclassics@gmail.com

-Built with by Timothy Terese Chimbiv
+Built by Timothy Terese Chimbiv

 *"In Web3, creators own the means of production."*